top of page

 What other options were considered as solutions to our needs?

 A building committee has been meeting since April 2023 to determine the needs of the school district.
 A brand new school was never an option due to cost.
 The total of all identified needs was $34.6 million, which was still not an option due to cost.
-After prioritizing the needs in mid-November, the high-cost iteration was $24.6 million and low-cost, $16.3 million.
-After a well-attended community meeting, the building committee considered the feedback received and requested some changes to the design to have a bond for less than $14 million, yet still meet our most urgent facility needs.
+After prioritizing the needs throughout 2023, the high-cost iteration was $24.6 million and low-cost was $16.3 million.
+After a well-attended public community meeting, the building committee considered the feedback received and requested changes to the design to have a bond for less than $14 million, that still meets many of the District’s short-term, urgent facility needs.
+When that bond failed in March, school leaders gathered feedback from residents.

 What will happen with the swimming pool?